 Stay left of the big oak tree with your tee shot.
 On the approach shot, stay below the hole, no matter where the pin is on this green.
 This will leave an uphill putt, give it enough to get there.
 Par is your friend.

 Use your head while you are playing this fun dog leg right par 5.
 You can hit a number of different clubs off the tee.
-The object is to hit it at least 175 yards get to the corner so you have a look up the fairway to the green.
+The object is to hit your drive past the trees on the right so you have a look up the dog leg fairway toward the green.
 The farther you hit your tee shot down the fairway, the shorter the distance left on your second shot.
 If you can not reach the green with this demanding uphill second shot, club yourself so you have a comfortable full shot for your third.
 You will have an uphill lie, so balance yourself with some practice swings and be confident for the shot to a two tiered green.
 Being on the same tier as the pin will be critical to executing your two putt.

 Do not make too much of this downhill dog leg right par 4.
 A drive out to the 150 yard pole is all you need to have a good look at this green guarded by 3 bunkers and 2 majestic Valley Oaks.
 The second shot can play shorter than the distance, so club appropriately.
 The green slopes back to front.

 This is a long straight par 4 with a blind tee shot.
 The line you choose off the tee is critical: A good line is over the left edge of the mown fairway on the hill.
 The predominant wind is in your face, so take enough club for the second shot.
 Keep the ball below the hole on your approach, especially when the pin is in front.